datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 think of views is as a table, that can read, aggregate, and filter information from several places before showing it to you.

-Creating a view from a query requires to add `CREATE VIEW viewname AS` before the query itself.
+Creating a view from a query requires the addition of `CREATE VIEW viewname AS` before the query itself.
 For example, imagine that my project only covers the data gathered during the summer (May - September) of 2000.
 That query would look like: